chronicleprotocol/documentation/docs/Products/VerifiedAssetOracle/adapters.md

 To read data from a Proof of Asset oracle via its adapter, call the standard Chainlink functions on the adapter contract.
 No additional configuration is required.

-If you are building a new integration, always use the adapter address rather than the router or uScribe oracle address directly.

 ## How Adapters Work